mystatus/covid19-reports/README.md

 ### Development

 - Create a file named `.env` at project root with the following in it.
-You can change the `USER_EDIPI` value to any number greater than 1 to create a new user.
+You can change the `USER_EDIPI` value to any 10 digit number greater than 1 to create a new user.
 ```
-USER_EDIPI=1
+USER_EDIPI=0000000001
 ```

 - Navigate to the project root and run the following.